 The sun can sometimes get a bad rap for only having negative effects on our health when, in fact, it has several positive effects for our overall health.
 Carey Bligard, MD, UnityPoint Health, says like many other things, sunshine should be enjoyed in moderation to avoid painful sunburn, heat rash, wrinkles and skin cancer.

 Enhances Your Mood

-Dr. Bligard says there are many sunlight benefits, including that it is a free mood enhancer.
-Days full of sunlight make people feel better and have more energy, but it also increases the levels of serotonin in the brain, which is associated with improved mood.
+Dr. Bligard says there are many benefits from sunlight, including that it is a free mood enhancer.
+Being in the sun can make people feel better and have more energy.
+Sunlight increases the levels of serotonin in the brain, which is associated with improved mood.
 Not surprisingly, serotonin levels are highest in the summer.

 Treats Seasonal Depression (commonly referred to as Seasonal Affective Disorder)

 In certain people, the lack of sunlight in the winter seems to trigger depression.
 Symptoms include bad moods, difficulty making and keeping friends, overeating, tiredness and sleeping too much.
 Seasonal depression, formerly known as Seasonal Affective Disorder, is rare in the warmer months.

 Everyone experiences stress for various factors, such as family, work and health issues.
 Dr. Bligard says stress can be relieved in a variety of ways, including exercise, having relaxing hobbies, walking the dog or by getting out in the fresh air for a little sun exposure.